 As shown, exposure to seismic activity for a home is much larger in the Permian than in the control county group, but there is still large variation across homes in the Permian sample.
-For example, for the quantity or count of earthquakes above magnitude 1.0 within 10 km of a home (Q_h^{EQ1}) over 2010-2013, there is a mean of 13.3 in the Permian with a relatively large standard deviation of 31.5 compared to a mean of 0.03 earthquakes with a standard deviation of 0.2 in the control counties group.
-Turning to the quantity or count over the boom period of magnitude 3 or greater earthquakes (Q_h^{EQ3}), where people really start to feel effects, the mean for a home in the Permian is 1.4 (with a large standard deviation of 3.6), versus a mean of near zero in the control counties group.
-For comparison, Metz et al. (2017) found significant negative effects in an Oklahoma HPM study from UO&G development, where their measure of a seismically active region was 50 or more earthquakes of magnitude >1 within the period 2010-2015.
+For example, for the quantity or count of earthquakes above magnitude 1.0 within 10 km of a home (Q_h^{EQ1}) over 2010-2013, there is a mean of 13.3 with a relatively large standard deviation of 31.5 in the Permian, compared to a mean of 0.03 earthquakes with a standard deviation of 0.2 in the control counties group.
+Turning to the quantity or count over the boom period of magnitude 3.0 or greater earthquakes (Q_h^{EQ3}) , where people really start to feel effects, the mean for a home in the Permian is 1.4 (with a large standard deviation of 3.6), versus a mean of near zero in the control counties group.
+For comparison, Metz et al. (2017) found significant negative effects in an Oklahoma HPM study from UO&G development, where their measure of a seismically active region was 50 or more earthquakes of magnitude >1.0 within the period 2010-2015.
 As noted by others (e.g., Collins, 2021) to date the Permian in general does not appear to have experienced the same level of seismic activity (e.g., relative to Oklahoma).

-Turning to the air pollution in Table 13, as based on satellite data and matched to a census block group, the variable PM2.5 (Q_b^{PM}) is highly similar between the control sample and the Permian sample; with means and medians (equal at 5.9 $\mu g/m^3$), both areas are well within the NAAQS standard of $12\mu g/m^3$.
-To be clear, both sample areas are within U.S Environmental Protection Agency's established National Ambient Air Quality Standards for PM{2.5}, as regulated un the Clean Air Act.
-Where the two sample areas differ is in the change in PM{2.5} in a given block group attributable to oil and gas production ($Q_b^{\Delta PM}$); for the Permian sample, this average was 2.2 $\mu g/m^3$ i(with a large standard deviation of 3.27) versus 0.24 $\mu g/m^3$ (with much smaller standard deviation 0.22).So, while the increment in 2017 due to oil and gas production was not enough alone to push areas into nonattainment, it did create significant change that was highly variable across block groups.
+Turning to the air pollution variables in Table 13, as based on satellite data and matched to a census block group, the variable PM2.5 (Q_b^{PM}) is highly similar between the control sample and the Permian sample; with means and medians the same concentration of 5.9 μg/m3 (both areas are well within the NAAQS standard of 12 μg/m3).
+Where the two sample areas differ is in the change in PM{2.5} in a given block group attributable to oil and gas production $(Q_b^{\Delta PM})$; for the Permian sample, this average was 2.2 μg/m3(with a large standard deviation of 3.27) versus 0.24 μg/m3 (with much smaller standard deviation of 0.22).
+So, while the increment in 2017 due to oil and gas production was not enough alone to push areas into nonattainment, it did create significant change that was highly variable across block groups.
 Finally, it is important to note that $Q_b^{\Delta PM}$ does not indicate whether the change is due to conventional O&G or UO&G.